The Devil's Rejects poster

 Synthesis

-The wounded family flees in their car as "Free Bird" plays.
-They drive toward a police roadblock, choosing to go out in a blaze of glory rather than surrender.
-Their final ride represents their refusal to be anything other than what they are.
+Baby kills Sheriff Wydell, completing the cycle of vengeance.
+The surviving Fireflys flee in a convertible, finally free.
+As "Free Bird" plays, they drive toward a police roadblock, choosing to go out in a blaze of glory rather than surrender.

 15